vernonclarke/SPNfinal/README.md

 5. **Create a conda environment**

-   There is a yaml file in the main directory called environment.yml.
-This can be used to create a conda environment called 'neuron'.
+   There is a yaml file in the main directory called `environment.yml`.
+This can be used to create a conda environment called `neuron`.
 For further information see [Virtual Environments](#virtual-environments).

    Ensure make sure to navigate back to the main directory after step 3 above